d3borah/debs_learning_spark/README.md

 * .sortByKey()

 ####reductions
-Reductions are done with hashmaps.
-In Spark 1.1, these reductions will be able to spill to disk.
-However, wrt shuffle, each individual key must fit in memory (is this still true with the new sort-based shuffle??)
+Reductions (and sortby) are done with hashmaps on each partition.
+In Spark 1.1, all these ops will be able to spill to disk.
+If individual K,V pair is large, could still create memory pressure and GC issues.
-Also, if individual keys are large, could still create memory pressure and GC issues.
+However, wrt shuffle, individual K,V pair must fit in memory (is this still true with the new sort-based shuffle??)
 * .groupByKey()
   * *Group the values for each key in the RDD into a single sequence.
 In groupByKey(), all the key-value pairs are shuffled around.
 Instead use reduceByKey, foldByKey, combineByKey*
 * .reduceByKey()